 While it's designed to make it easier to compare loans, it's sometimes confusing because the A.P.R. includes some, but not all, of the various fees and insurance premiums that accompany a mortgage.
 And since the federal law that requires lenders to disclose the A.P.R. does not clearly define what goes into the calculation, A.P.R.s can vary from lender to lender and loan to loan.

-The A.P.R. on a loan tied to a market index, like a 5/1 ARM, assumes the market index will never change.
+The A.P.R. on a loan tied to a market index, like a 5/6 ARM (Adjustable Rate Mortgage), assumes the market index will never change.
 But ARMs were invented because the market index changes and makes fixed rate loans cheaper or more expensive to make -- that's why they're variable rate in the first place!